Franklin Park

 Recreation and Attractions

-The Franklin Park Zoo occupies 72 acres within the park's boundaries and has been delighting visitors since 1912.
+The Franklin Park Zoo occupies 72 acres within the park's boundaries and has been drawing crowds since 1912.
+It's the second largest zoo in New England, behind only Southwick's Zoo in Mendon, and is home to lions, pygmy hippos, Masai giraffes, western lowland gorillas, and budgerigars.
+One of its most popular draws is the Tropical Forest exhibit, which opened in September 1989 and remains a highlight for many.
 Golf enthusiasts can tee off at the William J. Devine Golf Course, which holds the distinction of being the second oldest public golf course in the entire country.

-Need more options?
-Check out White Stadium for athletic events or the Elma Lewis Playstead, an open-air venue for performances.
-Within the park, you'll find tennis courts, baseball fields, and basketball courts - offering plenty of sports options within a natural setting.
+Check out White Stadium for athletic events or the Elma Lewis Playstead, an open-air venue that has hosted legendary performers including Duke Ellington, the Billy Taylor Trio, and the Boston Pops.
+Within the park, you'll also find tennis courts, baseball fields, and basketball courts - offering plenty of sports options within a natural setting.

 Stone steps leading up through fall foliage near Circuit Dr